Priyankasaggu11929/Build-Scripts/README.md

 Fourth, and most importantly, the documentation complicates package building.
 Many packages assume a maintainer is building for a desktop system with repos packed full of everything needed.
 And reconfiguring with `--no-docs` or `--no-gtk-doc` often requires a `bootstrap` or `autoreconf` which requires additional steps and additional dependencies.

 Some documentation is built and installed.
 You can run `clean-docs` to remove most of it.
 Use `sudo` if you installed into a privileged location.

-## Boehm GC

-If you are building a program that requires Boehm GC then you need to install it from the distribution.
-Boehm GC is trickier than other packages because the correct version of the package for a particular distro must be downloaded.
-C++11 and libatomics further complicates the selection process.

-On Red Hat based systems you should install `gc-devel`.
-On Debian based systems you should install `libgc-dev`.
-If a package is not available then you should manually install the garbage collector.

-If you attempt a manual install then `build-boehm-gc.sh` may work for you.
-But the script is pinned at Boehm-GC 7.2k due to C++11 dependencies.

 ## Autotools